romainlafarguette/romainlafarguette.github.io/_pages/software.md

-I design open-source Python statistical packages for central banks and economists in general, for forecasting and modeling.
+I design open-source Python statistical packages for central banks and economists in general, in the area of forecasting and financial modeling.
 One of my most recent packages, on estimating Growth-at-Risk, is used by more than twenty central banks in the world.

 The packages are freely available through Github.
 Please cite the companion working